MultiEmail/.github/profile/README.md

 - [Discord](https://discord.gg/multiemail 'Link to the official Discord Server.')
 - [Twitter](https://twitter.com/multiemail 'Link to the official Twitter.')
 - [Website](https://multiemail.us/ 'Link to the official Website.')

-# Contributing

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!